What fall courses will I take?

 Second language course

 Your Math Index score is available to you in Arches.
-Calculus courses are offered multiple times throughout the year, so enrollment in the fall term is not required even if you need it for your anticipated major.
+Calculus courses are offered multiple times throughout the year, so enrollment in the fall semester is not required even if you need it for your anticipated major.

 Music, music education, elementary and secondary education

-Music and Music Education require a particular first term course (MUSC 111.)
+Music and Music Education require a particular first semester course (MUSC 111.)
 Elementary and Secondary Education do not require a particular course, but do have significant requirements for a first-year student.
 If you are interested in these majors, be sure to mention that to your advisor at Orientation and Registration.

 What if I have some open course slots?